jpacg/awesome-stars/README.md

 - [psf/black](https://github.com/psf/black) - The uncompromising Python code formatter
 - [PyCQA/astroid](https://github.com/PyCQA/astroid) - A common base representation of python source code for pylint and other projects
 - [PyCQA/pylint](https://github.com/PyCQA/pylint) - It's not just a linter that annoys you!
-- [PyCQA/flake8](https://github.com/PyCQA/flake8) - flake8 is a python tool that glues together pep8, pyflakes, mccabe, and third-party plugins to check the style and quality of some python code.
+- [PyCQA/flake8](https://github.com/PyCQA/flake8) - flake8 is a python tool that glues together pycodestyle, pyflakes, mccabe, and third-party plugins to check the style and quality of some python code.
 - [google/yapf](https://github.com/google/yapf) - A formatter for Python files
 - [satwikkansal/wtfpython](https://github.com/satwikkansal/wtfpython) - What the f*ck Python? 😱
 - [Supervisor/supervisor](https://github.com/Supervisor/supervisor) - Supervisor process control system for UNIX